mono/TsToCSharp/docs/Usage.md

 ```

+All the available command line options can be found in the [Generate Options](./GenerateOptions.md) document.

 ### Install globally

 To install globally make sure you are in the the project directory and execute the following command: